smcwhirter/DDS_CaseStudy01/README.md

 9. Knock their socks off!
 Find one other useful inference from the data that you feel Budweiser may be able to find value in.
 You must convince them why it is important and back up your conviction with appropriate statistical evidence.

-#Case Study EDA
+# Case Study EDA
 The Cse Study EDA.pptx contains the initial exploratory data analysis that Sid and I did on the data.
 It answers questions 1-7 and provides a few additional insights.

-#Case Study Final Presentation
+# Case Study Final Presentation
 This is the final presentation answering questions 1-9.

-#Case Study R Markdown
+# Case Study RMarkdown
-the Case Study R Markdown.RMD file contains all code usded in this project.
+The Case Study R Markdown.RMD file contains all code usded in this project.